+Consider each action item that goes live an experiment or a trial.
 It might not become a permanent fixture on the website.
 That all depends on its performance.

+So make sure you’re tracking the action item and identify the metrics you’ll use to measure and assess it.
 Give your continuous improvement efforts a boost by developing a marketing campaign that sends traffic to that particular website section.

 You’ll collect data quicker, and you’ll be able to “kill” the page or element if it’s not performing, or tweak it to make it better.

 What other web design method can guarantee results, and ensure your investment goes to great use – driving more traffic, leads and conversion for your business?